OfficeDev/office-js-docs-pr/word/word-add-ins.md

 6- Save all the files.
 You’ve now written your first Word add-in.

-7- Create a network folder (for example, \\\MyShare\boilerplate) or [share a folder to the network](https://technet.microsoft.com/en-us/library/cc770880.aspx), and copy home.js, home.html, and BoilerplateManifest.xml to that location.
+7- (Windows only) Create a network folder (for example, \\\MyShare\boilerplate) or [share a folder to the network](https://technet.microsoft.com/en-us/library/cc770880.aspx), and copy home.js, home.html, and BoilerplateManifest.xml to that location.

 8- Edit the <code>SourceLocation</code> element in BoilerplateManifest.xml so that it points to the location of home.html.

 At this point, you have your first add-in deployed.
 Now you need to let Word know where to find the add-in.

+#### Try this out in Word 2016 for Windows

 1. Launch Word and open a document.
 2. Choose the **File** tab, and then choose **Options**.